allforabit/jsui-cljs/README.md

 ## Introduction

-This is an example of some MaxMSP JSUI graphics scripts where the Javascript is generated using [ClojureScript][cljs].
+This is an example of some simple MaxMSP JSUI graphics scripting where the Javascript is generated using [ClojureScript][cljs].

 ## Usage

-To build the Javascript example, install [Leiningen][lein] and the [cljsbuild plugin][lein-cljsbuild].
+To build the example, install [Leiningen][lein] and the [cljsbuild plugin][lein-cljsbuild].
 Then:

 ```bash